-Financing a home with bad credit is possible, however, you’ll probably need to jump through some hoops to do so.
-Getting a mortgage with bad credit means you’ll likely pay higher interest rates, private mortgage insurance (PMI) or a higher down payment amount.
+Getting a bad credit home loan is possible, however, you’ll probably need to jump through some hoops to do so.
+Getting a mortgage with bad credit mean you’ll likely pay higher interest rates, private mortgage insurance (PMI), or a higher down payment amount.

-Once you know where your credit score stands, you can whittle down your loan options and shop for mortgage lenders.
+Once you know where your credit score stands, you can whittle down your bad credit home loan options and shop around for a mortgage.

 What do mortgage lenders consider a low credit score?

 According to Experian, a FICO credit score below 669 is considered low, or “subprime.”
 However, the minimum credit score requirement for most mortgage programs is 620.

 Even if your score is below 580, you might still qualify for some government-backed loans and non-qualified mortgages with other mitigating factors, like a higher down payment amount, mortgage payment reserves, and a low debt-to-income ratio.

 You still have some options when it comes to picking a bad credit home loan.
 While not an extensive selection, a little bit of research may save you a lot of money when it comes to qualifying for a home loan with bad credit.
 Consider comparing the mortgage loans below based on your situation.

 |FHA loan||580 (with 3.5% down)

 |Must pay an upfront mortgage insurance premium (UFMIP) and annual MIP for the life of loan|